 How the Callery Pear has spread / become invasive

 Well, they are a flowering tree.
 A Callery Pear tree in full bloom looks gorgeous.
 It also looks a bit strange though, as pretty much all other trees have no leave or even buds while the Bradford Pear Tree is a tall bastion of white blooms.

 These trees can tolerate almost any environmental conditions and grow very fast, reaching 15′ (5m) in just 5 years or so.
 With a max height of roughly 30′ (10m).
 Also, they have a nice round or egg-like shape to them, which can be attractive for residential yards and landscaping.

 The first Callery Pears were imported into California in the early 1900’s.
-Seeds were brought in to determine if a suitable cultivar could be developed that would be resistant to Fire Blight, that was decimating the pear crop of California.
+Seeds were brought in to determine if a suitable variety could be developed that would be resistant to Fire Blight, that was decimating the edible pear crop of California.
 These seeds came from a variety of trees in China, giving it a large amount of genetic diversity.